By: Ciopages Staff Writer

 Finally, recognition of success and corrective action for possible failures help to reinforce changes and make them permanent.

 This model was created by William Bridges, a change consultant, in his book, Managing Transitions (1991).
-The model puts the focus not on change, but on transition.
+The model puts the focus not on change, but the transition.
 Key here is that transition is internal and occurs more slowly than change.
 It also occurs within the mind.
 Alternatively, change is external; it happens to someone.
 It also occurs rather quickly.

 There are three stages of transition in this model.